Explaining excitable population dynamics in bark beetles: From life history to large, episodic outbreaks: Model fitting details and diagnostics

 We checked a standard suite of summary statistics to provide evidence that the Markov Chains had converged to the global posterior and were efficiently sampling.
 In particular, $R < 1.1$ for all parameters (i.e., all chains had mixed), the effective sample size per iteration was greater than 0.001 (i.e., efficient sampling), the energy Bayesian fraction of missing information (E-BFMI) was less than 0.2 (i.e., the model was not severely misspecified), and the proportion of divergent trajectories was far less than 1\% (i.e., the posterior geometry did not lead do biased estimation).
 This diagnostic analysis is provided in the R markdown file \textit{model\_diagnostics.Rmd} and its output \textit{model\_mcmc\_diagonstic\_printoff.txt}, in the supplementary files.
 See \citet[Ch.
 6]{gelman2014bayesian} for more information on the aforementioned summary statistics.

-To show that the marginal prior distributions had negligible influence on the posterior distribution, we computed the posterior contraction.
+To show that the marginal prior distributions had negligible influence on the posterior distribution, we computed the posterior contraction,

-a parameter-specific relative influence of the data on parameter estimation.
+This is a parameter-specific metric that shows the influence of the data on parameter estimation.
 For nearly every parameter in every model, the prior contraction was above 0.9, implying negligible prior influence.
-The exception is the Allee threshold parameter ($a$) in the complex outbreak dynamics threshold.
+The exception is the Allee threshold parameter in the complex outbreak dynamics threshold.
 The posterior contraction analysis is provided in the R markdown file \textit{model\_diagnostics.Rmd} and its output \textit{model\_post\_contract\_printoff.txt}, in the supplementary files.

+The low value of the posterior contraction for the parameter $a$ indicates that the \citeauthor{klein1978attack} data is not informative with respect to estimating the Allee effect.
+This is unsurprising, as discerning the Allee effect is challenging without data from trees that were attacked but not successfully killed (see Section \ref{life_history:allee}), data which is absent in \citepos{klein1978attack} publication.
+However, the Allee threshold estimate is not devoid of information, since the prior distribution was derived from the Allee effect sub-model fit to the \citeauthor{boone2011efficacy} dataset (see Table \ref{tab:pars_allee} \& Appendix \ref{subsec:allee}).